vsevolodnedora/bns_ppr_tools/README.md

 ## preprocessing.py
 purpose: check and show the available data and timespans.
 Create an `ittime.h5` file that contains the information about timestaps and iterations of different data types, such as ascii files, .xy.h5 files and parfile.h5 files.
-The ittime.h5 is essential for all other methods, as they do not have to scan for available data every time.
+The `ittime.h5` file is **essential** for all other methods, as they do not have to scan for available data every time.
 Options for this script:
 `-s` simulation_dir_name
 `-i` /path_to_this_dir/
 `-o` /path_to_output/
 `-t` task to perform, such as: `update_status` or `print_status`, `collate`,
-where the last task allows to collate certain ascii files, removing the repetitions.
+`--overwrite` replaces the old results if set to `yes` and does not if set to `no` `--usemaxtime` used only for the task `-t collate`.
+Essentially it limits the time up to which to collate data. where the last task allows to collate certain ascii files, removing the repetitions.

 ## outflowed.py